Why do you need thermometers?

-When it comes to RV refrigerators and freezers, I am always paranoid about losing power supply to my perishable foods.
-Especially when you need to switch between power sources while travelling and then stopping for the night, when you are sometimes tired and might forget.
+When it comes to RV refrigerators and freezers, I am always paranoid about losing the power supply to my perishable foods.
+Especially when you need to switch between power sources while travelling and then stopping for the night when you are sometimes tired and might forget.

-I am also somewhat paranoid about food safety, and the ideas that my fridge might has too little the temperature for too long scares me.
-Because the last thing I want to do when I’m boondocking in my RV is get food poisoning, because that does not seem like a pleasant experience when you only have your tiny RV bathroom.
+I am also somewhat paranoid about food safety, and the idea that my fridge might have too little temperature for too long scares me.
+Because the last thing I want to do when I’m boondocking in my RV is getting food poisoning because that does not seem like a pleasant experience when you only have your tiny RV bathroom.

 Because I have both a refrigerator and freezer, it is important that I know the temperatures for both, so that I know the fridge is staying within the fridge temperature guidelines, while the freezer is indeed keeping everything frozen as it should.

-Here’s the model I ultimately decided to go with, because it has both the alarm feature, works individually for both a freezer and a fridge, and has the external monitor that I can either attach to the outside of the fridge, or attach it where the rest of my RV monitors are…. although I haven’t decided which placement I prefer in my RV.
+Here’s the model I ultimately decided to go with, because it has both the alarm feature, works individually for both a freezer and a fridge, and has an external monitor that I can either attach to the outside of the fridge or attach it where the rest of my RV monitors are…. although I haven’t decided which placement I prefer in my RV.